AIDC 100 Archives - Paul Bergé Collection

 The collection provides researchers with a slice of Mr. Berge's years within the AIDC (automatic identification and data capture) industry, primarily focusing on his involvement within the industry as a lecturer and a major proponent of the European trade show Scan Tech Europe as well as his early work with AIM Europe and Symbol Technologies, Inc.

-The collection is open to research without restrictions in accordance with general access principles, and under the discretion of the Special Collections Department Staff.
 The collection's creator (Mr. Paul Bergé) holds all copyrights to his personal papers and publications.
-All requests to use or reproduce any of Mr. Berge's papers or publications should be addressed to the Special Collections Department Staff; copyrights to all remaining items within the collection (not created by Mr. Bergé) must be obtained from the owner prior to use.
+All requests to use or reproduce any of Mr. Berge's papers or publications should be addressed to the Special Collections; copyrights to all remaining items within the collection (not created by Mr. Bergé) must be obtained from the owner prior to use.

-In citing the collection, please credit it as follows: Paul Bergé Collection, Special Collections Department, University Libraries, Stony Brook University.
+In citing the collection, please credit it as follows: Paul Bergé Collection, Special Collections, Stony Brook University Libraries.

 Paul Bergé, one of the first contributors to the AIDC 100 Archive at Stony Brook University, received his Masters of Business Administration (MBA) from the Nijenrode Business School in the Netherlands.
 A versatile and well-spoken man (Mr. Bergé speaks six languages), Mr. Bergé did not come to the AIDC industry straight away.
 Prior to starting work in the automatic identification field, Mr. Bergé worked in the computer industry at industry notables such as Phillips Data Systems, Nixdorff Computer and ITT Europe.
 In 1975, Mr. Bergé began working for the Plessey Company, a recognized pioneer in the European bar coding business, European Headquarters in Brussels.
 He stayed with the company for five years before moving to Symbol Technologies in 1980.